What are Circuit Switching and Packet Switching? With examples.

 Example of Virtual Circuit:

-If 2 machines are connected via a packet-switched network (e.g IP), over a port 3002.
+Suppose two machines are connected via a packet-switched network (e.g., IP) over port 3002.
 The machines have Ip addresses 192.168.1.3 and 192.168.1.4.

-The endpoint on machine one is {192.168.1.3, 3002}.
+The Endpoint on machine one is {192.168.1.3, 3002}.
 The Endpoint on the second machine will be {192.168.1.4, 3002}

 TCP Connection (a pair of endpoints) will be [{192.168.1.3, 3002}, {192.168.1.4, 3002}].

-SCTP or Stream Control Transmission Protocol is a transport layer protocol this is more reliable than TCP.
+SCTP, or Stream Control Transmission Protocol, is a transport layer protocol.
+This is more reliable than TCP.
 It is used for setting up a virtual connection.
-The endpoint in SCTP may have more than one IP address as SCTP provides the multi-homing capability.
+The Endpoint in SCTP may have more than one IP address as SCTP provides the multi-homing capability.

 Circuit Network to Packet Network Conversion: